mayank-hassija/mayank-hassija/README.md

 <!-- quote-start -->
 <div align="center">

-> *difficulties in life are constant and impartial. not unfair. impartial.*
+> *seek out people in life who are smarter than you are about what would help you most and then, listen more than you talk.*

 </div>
 <!-- quote-end -->